quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 This event is emitted when an uncompressed header block is encoded successfully.

-Note: this event has overlap with http.frame_created for the HeadersFrame type.
+This event has overlap with http.frame_created for the HeadersFrame type.
 When outputting both events, implementers MAY omit the "headers" field in this event.